morinted/pysent/source/foss.md

 ------------------------------------

-# (Nonfree) Proprietary Software Exists
+# Proprietary Software

-- Proprietary software is lacking in one more of the mentioned liberties.
+- Proprietary (nonfree) software is defined as software lacking in one or more of the mentioned liberties.

 1. Only to run for certain purposes.

-	- Time-based liscensing.
+	- Time-based licensing.

 2. Hidden or obfuscated source code.